 We have joined forces with our global wellness partner, Maven,7 to launch a new toolkit: ‘Building a menopause-friendly workplace’ – available exclusively to MAXIS clients now.

-Will Porteous, Chief Growth Officer at Maven, said: “With one in five members of the workforce impacted by menopause, the global community of women going through this journey is among the fastest growing cohorts in the workplace but remains the least supported and least understood.
+Will Porteous, Chief Growth Officer at Maven, said: “With one in five members of the workforce impacted by menopause, the global community of women going through this journey is among the fastest growing cohorts in the workplace but remains the least supported and least understood.“Education is a crucial first step in understanding the challenges faced by women experiencing the symptoms of menopause, both in their personal lives and at work.”

 If you’re not yet a MAXIS client, click below to download a free sample of our toolkit and arrange a chat to learn more.10

 This article has been prepared by MAXIS GBN S.A.S. and is for informational purposes only – it does not constitute advice.
 MAXIS GBN S.A.S has made every effort to ensure that the information contained in this presentation has been obtained from reliable sources but cannot guarantee accuracy or completeness.
 MAXIS GBN S.A.S is not responsible for any errors or omissions, or for the results obtained from the use of the information contained in this presentation.
 This presentation should not be copied, distributed or reproduced in whole or in part.
 Not all services are available from all MAXIS member insurance companies or to all clients.
 The services are subject to local market practices, and compliance with all applicable legal and regulatory requirements.
-If you have any questions in relation to this presentation or otherwise, please contact
+If you have any questions in relation to this presentation or otherwise, please contact [email protected]

 [1] Anon.
 Mayo Clinic.
 Perimenopause https://www.mayoclinic.org/diseases-conditions/perimenopause/symptoms-causes/syc-20354666 (Sourced: September 2024)